Phyo Zeya Thaw

-Phyo Zeya Thaw (ဖြိုးဇေယျာသော်; /my/, also referred to as Zeya Thaw (ဇေယျာသော်; /my/; 26 March 1981 – 23 July 2022) was a Burmese politician and hip hop recording artist who was detained and executed due to the perceived anti-government messages in his lyrics.
+Phyo Zeya Thaw (ဖြိုးဇေယျာသော်; /my/), also referred to as Zeya Thaw (ဇေယျာသော်; /my/; 26 March 1981 – 23 July 2022), was a Burmese politician and hip hop recording artist who was detained and executed due to the perceived anti-junta messages in his lyrics.
 Amnesty International designated him as a prisoner of conscience.
 He served as a member of Pyithu Hluttaw, the Lower House of the Burmese parliament.
 Phyo Zeya Thaw, alongside opposition leader and State Counsellor Aung San Suu Kyi, was elected to the lower house on 1 April 2012.

 In November 2021, Phyo Zeya Thaw was arrested by the Myanmar military junta and was sentenced to death in January 2022.
 In early June 2022, the junta announced that his execution was imminent.
 On 23 July 2022, Phyo Zeya Thaw and three other pro-democracy activists, including Kyaw Min Yu (Ko Jimmy), were executed.

 Early life and education

 Phyo Zeya Thaw was born on 26 March 1981 in Yangon, Myanmar to Mya Thaw, a former rector and his wife Khin Win May, a dentist.
 He attended high school at Basic Education High School No. 6 Botahtaung (BEHS No. 6 Botahtaung).
 He enrolled at the University of Pharmacy, Mandalay in 1999, then switched to distance education at the Yadanabon University in 2000, and graduated with Bachelor of Arts (B.A), (English) in 2003.